-3. two additional psychology courses (excluding PGS 270 Psychology of Adjustment).
+3. two additional psychology courses (excluding

+PGS 270 Psychology of Adjustment).
 No more than a total of three hours in PGS 399 Supervised Research or PGS/PSY 499 Individualized Instruction may be used to complete the major requirements.
-PGS 484 Internship may be taken for elective credit only.

 Related Course Work Requirements.
 Eighteen hours in courses related to psychology must be passed with a minimum grade of "C." They must be approved by an advisor and include: